waqaras1/waqaras1/README.md

 ---

 🔭 **Currently working on:**
-🚀 `Chatrio` – A no-code SaaS that lets users train and embed AI chatbots in minutes (Next.js + Node.js + LangChain + ChromaDB)
+🚀 `Chatrio` – A Platform that lets users train and embed AI chatbots in minutes (Next.js + Node.js + LangChain + ChromaDB)
 🧠 `ConsciousDay Agent` – An AI-powered journaling assistant using **LangChain**, **SQLite**, and **Streamlit**
 💼 `Software Engineer - Backend` at **AYKAYS - Software Agency**, building scalable APIs, modern UIs, and cloud-ready systems